Hungary's Euroskeptic leader Orban claims victory

 The coalition has passed a slew of laws tightening regulations on the media, central bank, constitutional court and nongovernmental organizations.
 European Union leaders have warned those laws would undermine the country's democracy.

-Orban, who is wary of the European Union, has accused it of overreach in Hungary's affairs, particularly in its attempt to impose a quota system that would have obliged Hungary to settle refugees.
+Orban, who is a critic of the European Union, has accused it of overreach in Hungary's affairs, particularly in its attempt to impose a quota system that would have obliged Hungary to settle refugees.

 The Hungarian government has set up anti-immigration billboards across the country, though it has the third-lowest level of immigration of the EU's 28 countries.